 - Using Vulnerabilities – a batterer using their own vulnerabilities to obligate or coerce their partner into staying, caring for them, and/or prioritizing batterer’s needs.
 Using vulnerabilities often results in survivors being exploited (resources, time, attention) and undermines survivors’ attempts to negotiate boundaries or prioritize self.

 - Using Children – In many places, LGBTQIA people are not allowed to be the legal parent of their children.
 Even in places where LGBTQIA parent’s rights are protected, not all individuals have access to the systems to assert their legal rights.
 For a non-biological parent, the threat of having no contact with their children makes leaving an abusive relationship a complex to impossible choice.

 - Using Small Communities – Using friends/family and the small number of open and affirming community spaces to monitor a survivor & gather information, to ostracize or threaten to ostracize the survivor.

-- Alcohol and Drug Abuse – LGBTQ people have historically been forced to make community in “illegal” and marginalized spaces such as bars.
+- Alcohol and Drug Abuse – LGBTQIA people have historically been forced to make community in “illegal” and marginalized spaces such as bars.
 They have higher rates of alcohol and drug use and abuse than in mainstream communities.
-Batterers leverage the ongoing consequences of ways that LGBTQ people’s lives have been historically criminalized AS WELL AS the realities of current drug use (and drug criminalization) when setting up/maintaining a system of power & control.
+Batterers leverage the ongoing consequences of ways that LGBTQIA people’s lives have been historically criminalized AS WELL AS the realities of current drug use (and drug criminalization) when setting up/maintaining a system of power & control.

 Beyond the Wheel” Bullet Points This handout developed by Connie Burk ©2005, updated by Kristin Tucker 2009 for The NW Network of Bisexual, Trans, Lesbian and Gay Survivors of Abuse www.nwnetwork.org P.O.
 Box 20398 Seattle,WA 98102